Social Automation and Scheduling

 - Hashtagify – The perfect hashtag research tool.
-Use the site before posting your content to Twitter/Instagram to find like audiences connected to the keywords you already know and love.
+Use the site before posting your content to Twitter/Instagram to find like-minded audiences connected to the keywords you already know and love.
 My favorite part of the site is where you can see the crossover between audiences between two or more hashtags by percentage.
 The Top Recent Media sidebar also shows you the type of content your post will sit alongside.
 This can be highly important for reputation management and keeping on top of current trends or controversies.

 - Google Trends – Have you ever been interested in finding out exactly when a word started trending?
 Are you also interested to see if that term has yearly ebbs and flows to help plan when you create content?
 Google Trends is yet another free tool that proves essential in providing real insights on what people are actually searching for, when and where those searches are more prominent, and can help predict patterns of purchase intent from consumers.

-- Profiles Lite from YouGov – Whilst this popular audience insights tool supports a much smaller data set than the professional platform, YouGov Lite is a great starting point for those first venturing into researching their current customer base.
+- Profiles Lite from YouGov – Whilst this popular audience insights tool supports a much smaller data set than the professional platform, YouGov Lite is a great starting point for those venturing into researching their current customer base.
 Striking visuals really bring the site alive, something you can’t get from viewing audience insights through a tool like Google Analytics.

 Content Creation and Mockups